xmos/lib_xua/doc/rst/feat_adat_tx.rst

 the S/MUX setting.

-In case of a sampling frequency change, the ``XUA_AudioHub`` receives the pending handshake from the ADAT transmitter, follwed by sending the ``XS1_CT_END`` token indicating the end of data streaming to the ADAT task.
+In case of a sampling frequency change, the ``XUA_AudioHub`` receives the pending handshake from the ADAT transmitter, followed by sending the ``XS1_CT_END`` token indicating the end of data streaming to the ADAT task.
-Once this is done, a fresh transmission is started by sending the new master clock multiplier and the S/MUX setting to the ADAT transmitter, follwed by audio blocks transfer as described above.
+A fresh transmission is then started by sending the new master clock multiplier and the S/MUX setting to the ADAT transmitter, followed by audio blocks transfer as described above.

 :ref:`xua_audiohub_adat_tx` describes the communication between ``XUA_AudioHub`` and the ADAT transmitter: